microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 ## Update Event

 The user can update existing events.
-For example, if the user says "Chang my meeting tomorrow to 4 PM", then the program is:
+For example, if the user says "Change my meeting tomorrow to 4 PM", then the program is:
 ```clojure
 (Yield :output
   (UpdateCommitEventWrapper :event